DEMNUni: disentangling dark energy from massive neutrinos with the void size function: Simulations and void finder

-Dark matter halos are identified using a friends-of-friends (FoF) algorithm~\cite{davis_1985_fof} applied to dark matter particles, with a minimum number of particles fixed to 32, corresponding to a mass of $\sim 2.5 \times 10^{12} h^{-1}M_{\odot}$, and a linking length of 0.2 times the mean particle separation.
-FoF halos are further processed with the {\sc subfind} algorithm~\cite{springel_2001_gadeget,dolang_2009_gadget} to produce subhalo catalogues.
-With this procedure, some of the initial FoF parent halos are split into multiple substructures (see \citep[][]{parimbelli_2022} for more details on the DEMNUni simulations).
+Dark matter haloes are identified using a friends-of-friends (FoF) algorithm~\cite{davis_1985_fof} applied to dark matter particles, with a minimum number of particles fixed to 32, corresponding to a mass of $\sim 2.5 \times 10^{12} h^{-1}M_{\odot}$, and a linking length of 0.2 times the mean particle separation.
+FoF haloes are further processed with the {\sc subfind} algorithm~\cite{springel_2001_gadeget,dolang_2009_gadget} to produce subhalo catalogues.
+With this procedure, some of the initial FoF parent haloes are split into multiple substructures.
 In the following with the term ``halo'' we will refer to the objects identified by the {\sc subfind} algorithm.

-To identify voids and build void catalogues, we use the second version of the ``Void IDentification and Examination'' (\href{http:www.cosmicvoids.net}{\vide}) public toolkit~\cite{sutter_2015_vide}. \vide is based on the Voronoi tessellation~\cite{schaap_2000_dtfe} plus watershed void finding technique~\cite{platen_2007} implemented in \zobov~\cite{neyrinck_2008} to estimate the density field.
-The algorithm groups nearby Voronoi cells into zones, corresponding to local catchment ``basins", that are identified as voids.
+To identify voids and build void catalogues, we use the second version of the ``Void IDentification and Examination'' (\href{http:www.cosmicvoids.net}{\vide}) public toolkit~\cite{sutter_2015_vide}. \vide is based on the Voronoi tessellation~\cite{schaap_2000_dtfe} plus watershed void finding technique~\cite{platen_2007} implemented in \zobov~\cite{neyrinck_2008}.
+The algorithm detects the minima of the density field and groups nearby Voronoi cells into zones, corresponding to local catchment ``basins", that are identified as voids.

 For the present analysis, we consider the following redshift of comoving snapshots for each cosmology: $z=0$, 0.49, 1.05, 1.46, 2.05.
-For each of them, we build one catalogue of CDM-traced voids and four different catalogues of halo-traced voids detected in the halo distribution with four minimum masses: $2.5 \times 10^{12}$\hmsun, $10^{13}$\hmsun, $2.5 \times 10^{13}$\hmsun, and $10^{14}$\hmsun.
-To save computational resources, we randomly diluted the original dark matter particle snapshots at 1.5\%, ending up with $\sim 1.29 \times 10^{8}$ particles for each snapshot.
-Moreover, in the massive neutrino case \vide detects voids in the CDM field only.
+For each of them, we build catalogues of CDM-traced voids, corresponding to different dilutions of the CDM particle distribution, and four different catalogues of halo-traced voids corresponding to four minimum halo masses: $2.5 \times 10^{12}$\hmsun, $10^{13}$\hmsun, $2.5 \times 10^{13}$\hmsun, and $10^{14}$\hmsun.
+Concerning CDM-traced voids, we run the void finder on various subsamples of the CDM particle catalogues: i)~we randomly diluted at 1.5\% the original dark matter particle distribution, ending up with $\sim 1.29 \times 10^{8}$ particles for each comoving snapshot; ii)~we randomly sampled the dark matter particle distribution to match the number density of haloes detected in the corresponding snapshot.
+We repeated this procedure for each redshift and halo mass-cut considered.
+In the following, with CDM-traced voids we indicate voids detected\footnote{We specify here that, in the case of massive neutrino particles, \vide detects voids using as tracers the CDM particles alone.} in the CDM distribution subsampled at 1.5\%; otherwise, we explicitly specify the kind of subsample considered.